 (1) The Pastor may apply in writing to Church Council, giving reasons, to be released from service.

-(2) The application shall be granted subject to the provisions of section 58(11).
+(2) The application shall be granted subject to the provisions of Section 58(11).
 The release may be delayed until all official duties have been handed over according to the rules of the Church.

 (3) The Pastor’s release shall be confirmed to him in writing.
 The release shall become effective on the date mentioned in the notification.

-(4) The Pastor may withdraw the application for release from service provided the notification in terms of paragraph (3) has not come into force.
+(4) The Pastor may withdraw the application for release from service provided the notification in terms of Section 58(3) has not come into force.

-(5) If the Pastor applies for his release in order to assume duties in a Pastor’s post or general church task within a member church of the UELCSA or in order to assume duties in another Lutheran Church, and does not thereby abandon the commission given him at his ordination, then he may retain the right to public preaching and to administer the sacraments.
+(5) If the Pastor applies for his release in order to assume duties in a Pastor’s post or general Church task within a member Church of the UELCSA or in order to assume duties in another Lutheran Church, and does not thereby abandon the commission given him at his ordination, then he may retain the right to public preaching and to administer the Sacraments.

-(6) During or after his release the Pastor may renounce his right to public preaching and to the administration of the sacraments.
+(6) During or after his release the Pastor may renounce his right to public preaching and to the administration of the Sacraments.
 He shall advise Church Council in writing of the renunciation, which shall be confirmed.

-(7) If paragraphs 1 to 4 apply, the Pastor loses all rights to and qualifications for any emoluments or pension benefits, which arose from his service relationship, unless a church law or rules of the ELC Pension Fund provide differently, or unless other arrangements can be made.
+(7) If Sections 58(1) to (4) apply, the Pastor loses all rights to and qualifications for any emoluments or pension benefits, which arose from his service relationship, unless a Church Law or Rules of the ELC Pension Fund provide differently, or unless other arrangements can be made.

-(8) If the Pastor applies for release from service in order to abandon his office and commission, he loses the right to public preaching and to administer the sacraments, as well as the right to use the clerical title or any other titles bestowed by the Church, and the right to wear the robes of office.
+(8) If the Pastor applies for release from service in order to abandon his office and commission, he loses the right to public preaching and to administer the Sacraments, as well as the right to use the clerical title or any other titles bestowed by the Church, and the right to wear the robes of office.

-(9) Furthermore, the Pastor loses all rights to and future interests in any emoluments or pension benefits for himself and his dependants unless the rules of the ELC Pension Fund provide differently.
+(9) Furthermore, the Pastor loses all rights to and future interests in any emoluments or pension benefits for himself and his dependants unless the Rules of the ELC Pension Fund provide differently.

-(10) Church Council may dismiss the Pastor if it this can be substantiated by operational requirements of the Church.
-The provisions of section 58(2) and (3) apply.
+(10) Church Council may dismiss the Pastor if this can be substantiated by operational requirements of the Church.
+The provisions of Section 58(2) and (3) apply.

-(11) In regard to the paragraph (10) above Church Council may decide not to withdraw the right to public preaching and administering of the sacraments, or the right to use clerical titles or titles bestowed by the Church, or the right wear the robes of office.
+(11) In regard to the Section 58(10), Church Council may decide not to withdraw the right to public preaching and administering of the Sacraments, or the right to use clerical titles or titles bestowed by the Church, or the right to wear the robes of office.

 Section 59 Resignation